-However Host Families should always care about a punctual payment because it’s obviously an awkward and uncomfortable situation if you have to ask to get paid.
-It goes without saying that the Host Family should remember the payment without a reminder.
-But maybe it will help if you mention it once in awhile.
+However, Host Families should always care about a punctual payment because it’s obviously an awkward and uncomfortable situation if you have to ask to get paid.
+It goes without saying that the Host Family should remember about the payment without a reminder.
+But maybe it will help if you mention it once in a while.

 Even though there are Host Families who prefer to pay Au Pair in cash, try to talk with your Host Parents about opening a bank account to transfer you the money.
 They can even set up an automatic transfer so the payment will always come on time.
 This way, it’s also easier to prove if they already

 paid you or not.
 Of course, it’s better if you discuss it before signing a contract.

 It’s not a cheap option but a good one.

 With an agency

 checking Host Family's background and compliance with regulations, there is a good chance that there will be less conflicts during your Au Pair stay.
 They also offer accomodation with problems during the stay,